michael105/minilib/doc/mini-gcc.rst

         Parses 'file' as configuration file, and dumps the generated define switches to stdout.
         Used internally, to pass the generated header via pipe to gcc

+--showsources:
+        Dump all used sources to the terminal
+        (gcc options -E -P)

 --no-mbuf:
         When generating a config, don't write switches for the global mini_buf,